Famous Movie Scenes Without the Green Screen Magic main image

 “Game of Thrones” - After

 The CGI effects added to the scenes push the believability over the top.
-Mixing the real life set pieces with green screen bases the scene in reality.
-Thank goodness for CGI, “Game of Thrones” just wouldn’t be the same without those dragons and fantasy effects.
+Mixing real-life set pieces with green screens bases the scene in reality.
+Thank goodness for CGI.
+“Game of Thrones” just wouldn’t be the same without those dragons and fantasy effects.
 A show like this wouldn’t be the same without these high-tech graphics.

 Image via Reddit